 AEZ encrypts by appending to the plaintext a fixed authentication block and then enciphering the resulting string with an arbitrary-input-length blockcipher, this tweaked by the nonce and AD.
-The approach results in strong security and usability properties, including nonce-reuse misuse resistance, automatic exploitation of decryption-verified redundancy, and arbitrary, user-selectable ciphertext expansion.
+The approach results in strong security and usability properties, including nonce-reuse misuse resistance, automatic exploitation of decryption-verified redundancy, and arbitrary, userselectable ciphertext expansion.
 AEZ is parallelizable and its computational cost is close to that of AES-CTR.
-On a recent Intel processor (Haswell), our C implementation achieves a peak speed of about 0.7 cpb.
+Our C implementation achieves peak speeds of 0.63 cpb on an Intel Skylake processor and 1.3 cpb on Apple's A9 ARM processor.